tristanpoland/ShipHelm/README.md

     hd.run_container(image="docker/getting-started", detach=1)
     w=w+1

-print("Your server is up and ready of connection!")
+print("Your server is up and ready for connection!")
 ```